debops/debops/docs/ansible/roles/resources/defaults-detailed.rst

 These lists can be used to manage content or copy files from the Ansible Controller to remote hosts.
-Each element of a list is a YAML dictionary with parameters used by the `Ansible copy module`_.
+Each element of a list is a YAML dictionary with parameters used by the `Ansible ansible.builtin.copy module`_.
 See its documentation for parameter advanced usage and syntax.

 The :envvar:`resources__src` variable can be used to point the role to a custom, central location, by default located in the DebOps project directory.